eazar001/pl_omdb/README.md

 %  and respective values ... including results specific to Rotten Tomatoes.
 ?- omdb_fetch(Key=Value, [title="Casino Royale",year="2006",tomatoes="true"]).

-% Find Return list of search results along with number of results.
+% Return list of search results along with number of results.
 ?- omdb_search(Key=Value, [title="The Matrix"]).

 % Iterate through all the search results while also unifying with the number of results found.